logo

 Actinic Keratosis

-It's crucial to diagnose and treat actinic keratosis promptly to reduce the risk of it progressing to skin cancer.
-Treatment options may include topical medications, cryotherapy (freezing the lesions), laser therapy, chemical peels, or other surgical procedures.
-In addition to medical treatment, individuals with actinic keratosis should take steps to protect their skin from further sun damage by wearing sunscreen, protective clothing, and avoiding excessive sun exposure.
-Regular skin checks with a healthcare professional are recommended for individuals at risk or those with a history of actinic keratosis.
+Prompt diagnosis and treatment of actinic keratosis are essential to reduce the risk of progression to skin cancer.
+Treatment options include topical medications, cryotherapy (freezing the lesions), laser therapy, chemical peels, or minor surgical procedures.
+Additionally, individuals should adopt sun-protective measures such as wearing sunscreen, protective clothing, and limiting sun exposure to prevent further skin damage.
+Regular skin checks with a dermatologist are highly recommended for those at risk or with a history of AK.

-Clear Choice Dermatology providers can accurately diagnose the lesion and recommend an effective treatment plan just for you.
-Schedule a full-body skin check online or contact us today.
+If you are concerned about actinic keratosis, the providers at Clear Choice Dermatology can diagnose and recommend a personalized treatment plan.
+Schedule a full-body skin check online or contact us today to ensure the health of your skin.